GerHobbelt/libxml2/win32/README.md

 Changes for SML support
 -----------------------

 These changes are actually minor improvements, to simplify the Windows build process.
+In the simplest case of a default build with Microsoft tools, it becomes exactly the same as the Unix process:

+    configure & make & make install

-I've added two batch scripts to help build it with Microsoft tools:
+For that, I've added two batch scripts to help build with Unix-like commands:

 - configure.bat: Front end to the existing configure.js script.
 - make.bat: Front end to Microsoft nmake.exe or Borland bmake.exe.
   (Copied by configure.js from make.msvc.bat and make.bcb.bat respectively.)

-These scripts allow building the Windows version with commands that look the same as the typical commands used to build the Unix versions:
+### More detailed instructions for building with MSVC

 To quickly build libxml2.lib and sml2.exe in Windows with Microsoft tools:
 (Assuming you don't have the iconv library installed, as it is not by default.)